mstn-09/pid-controller-in-c/README.md

 All the rest files test.c is example how to use the functions.
 It is not necessary to model your plant in main function as done in test.c.
-The response1.bmp, response2.bmp, response3.bmp shows the ac and step response of plant with pid controller plot by gnuplot in terminal window.
+The response1.bmp, response2.bmp, response3.bmp shows the ac and step response of plant with pid controller.
+All the response graphs are plotted in gnuplot.